JanneMattila/www/docs/_posts/2024/05/2024-05-27-automations-with-azure-pipelines-or-github-actions.markdown

         failOnStandardError: true
 ```

-Same principles apply here as with Azure Pipelines.
+The same principles apply here as with Azure Pipelines.

 Now we can test the GitHub Actions workflow by running it manually: